Rules to Protect Clean Sport

 The majority of athletes are clean, but if you’re found doping and face a ban from sport you could also suffer consequences to your health, psychological and mental well-being.

-Under the World Anti-Doping Code all Anti-Doping Rule Violations (ADRVs) are published on this website.
+The World Anti-Doping Code states that Anti-Doping Rule Violations (ADRVs) are published following a successful prosecution by UKAD.